Example Analyses & Notebooks

 Step 3: Set your workspace parameters.

 Name: Any name.
 Note that the Name can contain only alphanumeric characters (case sensitive) and hyphens.
-It must start with an alphabetic character and cannot be longer than 128 characters.
+It must start with an alphabetic character and cannot be longer than 128 character.

 Restricted CIDR: No change necessary